-In connection with this offering, we, our directors, certain of our executive officers and the selling stockholders will enter into 90-day lock-up agreements with the underwriters of this offering under which we and such other parties may not, for a period of 90 days after the date of this prospectus, directly or indirectly sell, dispose of or hedge any shares of common stock or any securities convertible into or exchangeable or exercisable for shares of common stock without the prior written consent of and on behalf of the underwriters subject to certain limited exceptions.
+In connection with this offering, we, our directors, our executive officers and the selling stockholders will enter into 90-day lock-up agreements with the underwriters of this offering under which we and such other parties may not, for a period of 90 days after the date of this prospectus, directly or indirectly sell, dispose of or hedge any shares of common stock or any securities convertible into or exchangeable or exercisable for shares of common stock without the prior written consent of Barclays Capital Inc. and J.P.
+Morgan Securities LLC on behalf of the underwriters subject to certain limited exceptions.